Jevons paradox: Cause

 Economists have observed that consumers tend to travel more when their cars are more fuel efficient, causing a 'rebound' in the demand for fuel.
-An increase in the efficiency with which a resource (e.g. fuel) is used causes a decrease in the cost of using that resource when measured in terms of what it can achieve (e.g. travel).
+An increase in the efficiency with which a resource (e.g., fuel) is used causes a decrease in the cost of using that resource when measured in terms of what it can achieve (e.g., travel).
 Generally speaking, a decrease in the cost (or price) of a good or service will increase the quantity demanded (the law of demand).
 With a lower cost for travel, consumers will travel more, increasing the demand for fuel.
 This increase in demand is known as the rebound effect, and it may or may not be large enough to offset the original drop in fuel use from the increased efficiency.
-The Jevons effect occurs when the rebound effect is greater than 100%, exceeding the original efficiency gains.
+The Jevons paradox occurs when the rebound effect is greater than 100%, exceeding the original efficiency gains.

 The size of the direct rebound effect is dependent on the price elasticity of demand for the good.
 In a perfectly competitive market where fuel is the sole input used, if the price of fuel remains constant but efficiency is doubled, the effective price of travel would be halved (twice as much travel can be purchased).
-If in response, the amount of travel purchased more than doubles (i.e. demand is price elastic), then fuel consumption would increase, and the Jevons effect would occur.
+If in response, the amount of travel purchased more than doubles (i.e., demand is price elastic), then fuel consumption would increase, and the Jevons paradox would occur.
 If demand is price inelastic, the amount of travel purchased would less than double, and fuel consumption would decrease.
 However, goods and services generally use more than one type of input (e.g. fuel, labour, machinery), and other factors besides input cost may also affect price.
-These factors tend to reduce the rebound effect, making the Jevons effect less likely to occur.
+These factors tend to reduce the rebound effect, making the Jevons paradox less likely to occur.

+As an example of where the paradox did not occur, large improvements in farming productivity (including the Third Agricultural Revolution) led to lower food prices but did not result in increased demand for food.
+(Demand for food is inelastic.)
+This instead led to lower employment in the farming sector, which declined from 40% of Americans in 1900 to less than 2% in 2024.

+Conditions

+The following conditions are necessary for a Jevons paradox to occur: